 For pupils causing concern a record of instances of misbehaviour will be logged using CPOMs.
-For some pupils ABC charts are also completed.
+For some pupils ABC charts may be also completed.
 Records are reviewed by the SLT and Phase Leaders.

 Individual Behaviour Plans/ Pastoral Support Plan (PSP)